peterneis/peterneis.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in Economics at the Toulouse School of Economics and am on the 2022/2023 Job Market.
+I am a Ph.D. candidate in Economics at the Toulouse School of Economics and will join the Centre d'Etudes et de Recherches sur le Développement International (CERDI) this fall.

 My research interest are focused around **Development Economics**, **Law & Economics** and **Applied Microeconometrics**.

-I am interested in understanding how judiciaries around the world (but mainly in India) influence (economic) development.
+Broadly, I am interested in understanding how judiciaries around the world (but mainly in India) influence (economic) development.

-In my [Job Market Paper](../files/Neis_Peter_JMP.pdf), I study how judicial efficiency can affect firms’ decisions to become formal and to hire formal workers.
-I propose a model to study the impact of court efficiency on informality decisions and then use a combination of Indian datasets to estimate these impacts empirically.
+Especically, I am fascinated by questions related to the role of the judicial system in societies.
+Wow do formal and informal legal institutions interact?
+How does the interplay between judicial systems and other legislators / government work?
+Can the judicial system fill the void left by inactive legislators on many topics?
+And how does this impact development?